-The new Marine Social Sciences Network (MSSN) was launched in a keynote address by Dr Emma McKinley at the Greenwich Maritime Centre’s Society and the Sea Conference, 6th and7th September 2018.
-The Network will facilitate knowledge exchange between diverse stakeholders and establish an active community of interdisciplinary researchers, policy makers and practitioners from across the marine and coastal sector, with a view to increasing awareness and understanding of the integral role that social sciences can have in management and decision making for our global seas and coastline.
-The Network will be a multidisciplinary community, facilitating collaboration and dialogue between both marine social and natural science, the arts and humanities.
-The launch event, and the corresponding workshop happening at the conference, will be an opportunity to learn more about the Network, to express an interest in being part of the community and feed into discussions about how the Network can support marine and coastal efforts in the coming years.
+The Marine Social Sciences Network (MSSN) was launched in a keynote address The values of the ocean and coasts for sustainable development by Dr Emma McKinley at the Greenwich Maritime Centre’s Society and the Sea Conference, 6th and7th September 2018.
+The Network facilitates knowledge exchange between diverse stakeholders to establish an active community of interdisciplinary researchers, policy makers and practitioners from across the marine and coastal sector, with a view to increasing awareness and understanding of the integral role that social sciences can have in management and decision making for our global seas and coastline.
+The Network is a multidisciplinary community, facilitating collaboration and dialogue between both marine social and natural science, the arts and humanities.
+The launch event, and the corresponding workshop at the conference was an opportunity to learn more about the Network, to express an interest in being part of the community and feed into discussions about how the Network can support marine and coastal efforts in the coming years.

 - Provide a ‘home’ for a growing online community of marine social science researchers, representing a range of disciplines and nations, and feeding into growing areas of research;